rimusz/gke-haproxy-lb/README.md

-# Internal Load-Balancer for GKE cluster
+# External/Internal Load-Balancer for GKE cluster

 #### It is based on [GC Internal LB](https://cloud.google.com/solutions/internal-load-balancing-haproxy)

-GKE Internal Load-Balancer is a tool that bootstraps a HAProxy VM, following the recommended [Google setup](https://cloud.google.com/solutions/internal-load-balancing-haproxy).
+GKE External/Internal Load-Balancer is a tool that bootstraps a HAProxy VM, following the recommended [Google setup](https://cloud.google.com/solutions/internal-load-balancing-haproxy).
 However, this HAProxy VM now also watches your GKE cluster and updates the HAProxy configuration file and restarts HAProxy when it detects a new IP address.
+It can be used as intenal/external LB ans save some bucks instead of using GCE LoadBalancers.

 How to use it:
 ---